The pastor or church staff member or the chairman of a committee or a church officer has overstayed his/her welcome.

 The reason such tyrants manage to dominate a church (or some portion of the church) for long periods is that, because they are so resistant to criticism and intervention, the Lord’s people–usually the nicest humans on the planet–would rather do anything before challenging them.
 As a result of this passiveness, the despot is allowed to run his own little kingdom and the church suffers.

-When a leader in any church becomes resistant to outside interference, supervision, guidance, and suggestions, it’s time to make a wholesale change.
+When a leader in any church becomes resistant to outside interference, supervision, guidance, and suggestions, it’s past time to make a wholesale change.

 6. They believe the policies and rules apply to others but not them.